systemslab/popper-paper/main.md

   * GasssyFS: a scalable in-memory file system that adheres to the Popper convention.

-Our use case highlights the ability of re-executing experiments on multiple platforms with minimal effort, and how automated performance regression testing helps in maintaining the reproducibility integrity of experiments.
+GassyFS, while simple in design, is complex in terms of compilation and configuration.
+Using it as a use case for Popper illustrates the benefits of following this convention: it becomes practical for others to re-execute experiments on multiple platforms with minimal effort, without having to speculate on what the original authors (ourselves) did to compile and configure the system; and shows how automated performance regression testing aids in maintaining the reproducibility integrity of experiments.

 The rest of the paper is organized as follows. _Section II_ analyzes the traditional OSS development model and how it applies to academic